Special Educational Needs (SEN) at St Michael's

 - If you have concerns then contact your child’s teacher or Jo Cuthbertson the SENCo.

-- 2. How will I know how St Michael’s C of E Junior School supports my child?
+- 2. How will I know how St Michael’s Junior Church School supports my child?

 - Each pupil’s education programme will be planned by the class teacher.
 It will be differentiated accordingly to suit the pupil’s individual needs.
 This may include additional general support by the teacher or teaching assistant in class.